-In this lesson, you will be introduced to the 10 essential employability skills and explore the specific skills you will be learning more about in this course.
+In this lesson, you will be introduced to the 10 essential employability skills as well as explore the specific skills you will be learning more about in this course.

 Specifically, this lesson will cover: